Alvor1991/PP5-Sports-Sole/TESTING.md

 * AC1: Admin can add new client testimonials.
 * AC2: Existing testimonials can be edited or removed.
-* AC3: Testimonials are displayed on the appropriate page(s).
+* AC3: Testimonials are displayed on the appropriate pages.

 ### 22. FAQ Management